Lisbon has six tram routes, three funiculars, and one vertical lift. They are operated by Carris, the company that also runs buses in Lisbon.

 Funiculars climb the city’s steepest hills.
 Of course they also descend them, but you’ll want to catch the ride up (as walking down is easy).
 So, in what follows we always assume taking the funicular up, rather than down.

-- Ascensor da Bica: Connecting Largo do Calhariz and Rua de São Paulo, the nineteenth century funicular ascends one of Lisbon’s steepest hills, crossing the quaint Bica district on its way up towards the Bairro Alto neighbourhood.
+- Ascensor da Bica: Connecting Rua de São Paulo and Largo do Calhariz, the nineteenth century funicular ascends one of Lisbon’s steepest hills, crossing the quaint Bica district on its way up towards the Bairro Alto neighbourhood.
 It’s considered Lisbon’s most picturesque funicular.
 Read More

 - Ascensor da Glória: From Praça dos Restauradores, the funicular climbs up Calçada da Glória towards the Bairro Alto neighbourhood.
 It’s a fun ride, and in a couple of minutes you’ll be looking at Lisbon’s rooftops.
 Read More